mainmatter/mainmatter.com/_posts/2020-06-23-testing-mirage.md

 tests are quite slow and complex it would be quite costly to use them for all the kinds of tests in a modern web application.

-The solution: test the mock API.
+One solution to some of the challenges of using a mock API is to test it and make sure it matches what you would expect from your real API.
 In this blog post we will show you how we started writing tests for our Mirage.js setup and why it might be useful for you too.